DOA: Dead or Alive: Plot

-A group of martial arts and combat masters are invited to a fighting tournament, "Dead or Alive", on an isolated island within an advanced complex, with the ultimate prize of $10 million.
+A group of martial artists and combat masters are invited to a fighting tournament, "Dead or Alive", on an isolated island within an advanced complex, with the ultimate prize of $10 million.

 Among the competitors are Kasumi, a shinobi ninja-princess looking for her brother Hayate who competed in the previous tournament; Tina Armstrong, a professional wrestler setting out to prove herself; Tina's father Bass Armstrong; Christie Allen, a master thief, assassin and hitwoman; her treacherous partner Maximillian 'Max' Marsh; and Ryu Hayabusa, a friend of Kasumi and Hayate who follows Kasumi to keep her safe.
-A final competitor is Helena Douglas, daughter of the tournament's late founder Fame Douglas.
+Another competitor is Helena Douglas, daughter of the tournament's late founder Fame Douglas.

 When they arrive, they are monitored by the island's supervisor, Dr. Victor Donovan, who, aided by egghead Weatherby, is using injected nano-sensors to gather data from the fights for some mysterious project.
 Max and Christie plan to steal the fortune stowed away inside a hidden vault during the tournament.
 In addition, an assassin from Kasumi's colony, named Ayane, followed Kasumi to kill her and wipe away the disgrace the princess had caused to the clan.

 The tournament plays out, with multiple combatants fighting and being defeated until only Kasumi, Christie, Hayabusa, and Tina are left.
 Helena is defeated by Christie.
 During her fight, Christie sees that the key to finding and unlocking the vault is a tattoo on the back of Helena's neck.

 Meanwhile, Kasumi begins to suspect Donovan of lying about her brother being killed in the previous tournament, and Hayabusa, infiltrating the main facility to find the truth, is captured.
 She is more than once confronted and nearly killed by Ayane, whom Kasumi tries to convince that Hayate is alive.
 Also, Weatherby begins to fall for Helena, and tells her about what he knows of the mystery project and that before Helena's father could shut the project down, he died mysteriously.